Donkey (Shrek): Shrek 2 (2004)

 Shrek and Puss ride Donkey back to the castle.
 When Shrek goes inside, Fiona (who had also changed back to human form) comes running out to find Shrek.
 Donkey then explains why they changed, and that Shrek went inside looking for her.
 However, Shrek comes back outside heartbroken after Fiona went back in, as Charming and Fairy Godmother beat them both to it: Charming tricking Fiona into thinking he is Shrek, and Fairy Godmother convincing Shrek that Fiona is better off with Charming.
 Shrek, Donkey and Puss lament in a bar called the Poison Apple, only to discover Fiona's father Harold secretly talking to Fairy Godmother, revealing the scam.
 Unfortunately, they are both caught when Donkey's talking habits cause him to accidentally blurt out, completely exposing them.
 They are eventually caught and captured by Godmother's men and are arrested.
 However, the other fairy tale creatures witness this and break them out, and Gingy has the Muffin Man create a giant, Godzilla-sized Gingerbread man called Mongo, whom Donkey helps lead to the castle.
 They succeed in getting in, but Mongo is defeated by the castle's guards.

-After the trio finished their mission with victory, both Donkey and Shrek return to their normal forms.
-Donkey seemed to be quite disappointed at returning to his original form, although Shrek told Donkey he still sees Donkey as a noble steed.
+After the Fairy Godmother is defeated, and the trio finished their mission with victory, both Donkey and Shrek return to their normal forms.
+Donkey seemed to be quite disappointed at returning to his original form, although Shrek told Donkey he still sees Donkey as "a noble steed."
 Donkey later sings "Livin' la Vida Loca" along with Puss during the party.
 After the credits, Donkey and Dragon are reunited, and he meets their newborn children, Dronkeys.
-Upon seeing his new kids, Donkey ends up exclaiming: "I gotta get a job!".
+Upon seeing his new kids, Donkey rejoices, although he also ends up exclaiming: "I gotta get a job!".
 He later sings "Disco Inferno" on Far Far Away Idol.

 Shrek the Third (2007)

 Donkey is enjoying fatherhood in Shrek the Third, and he is still first and foremost Shrek's sidekick and closest friend.
 When Far Far Away is in need of a new king, Donkey ventures off with Shrek in search of Fiona's cousin Arthur Pendragon, known simply as Artie, at the Worcestershire boarding school where he resides.
 In their magical transport back to Far Far Away (aided by a slightly off-kilter Merlin), Donkey and Puss accidentally switch bodies.

 Puss finds Donkey's quadrupedal form hideous, while Donkey can't figure out how Puss can walk with such fancy accoutrements.
 They are forced to put their differences aside in order to save Far Far Away from a vindictive Prince Charming.
-After Charming is defeated, Merlin comes to change them back, but switches their tails (in the next scene, their tails have been corrected as well).
+After Charming is defeated, Merlin comes to change them back, but accidentally switches their tails (in the next scene, their tails have been corrected as well).
 He later is seen playing with Shrek's newborn ogre triplets.

 Donkey is last seen in the credits performing "Thank You (Falettinme Be Mice Elf Agin)", along with Puss, to the ogre triplets.